thopra/guidance/README.md

 * HTML Validation using the W3C Markup Validation Web Service API

 ### Partials
-In Addition to the "Markup:" comment provided by kss-php you can use the Keyword "Partial" that specifies a path to a Partial which should be rendered as the example Markup.
+In Addition to the "Markup:" comment provided by kss-php you can use the Keyword "Partial" that specifies a path to a partial which should be rendered as the example markup.

     /*
      * Partial: Components/Dropdown